DrC0okie/HEIG_CLD_Labo5/README.md

 ### Deploy the Redis Service and Pod

-The following screenshot shows the Redis deployment with the `redis-svc` and `redis-pod` with the config files:
+The following screenshot shows the Redis deployment with the `redis-svc` and `redis-pod` with the config files :

 ![](figures/redisSVC_redisPOD_creation.png)

-The following screenshots show the description of the redis service and pod:
+The following screenshots show the description of the redis service and pod :

 ![](figures/Description_redis-svc.png)